suent/Carpenter.AzurePipelines/docs/operations.md

 ## ExcludePipeline

 Do not download pipeline templates, scripts, and supporting files when extending the template.
+Only include this operation if you are providing Carpenter.AzurePipelines through other means.

 ## PublishSourceArtifact